Office of the Assistant Secretary for Housing—Federal Housing Commissioner, HUD.

 (2) Deny the proposed on-site completion and set out the reasons for the denial.

 (c) Manner of DAPIA approval.
-Notification of DAPIA approval must include, by incorporation or by listing, the information required by paragraph (d) of this section, and must be indicated by the DAPIA placing its stamp of approval or authorized signature on each page of the manufacturer's designs submitted with its request for approval.
+Notification of DAPIA approval must Start Printed Page 35915include, by incorporation or by listing, the information required by paragraph (d) of this section, and must be indicated by the DAPIA placing its stamp of approval or authorized signature on each page of the manufacturer's designs submitted with its request for approval.
 The DAPIA must include an “SC” designation on each page that includes an element of construction that is to be completed on-site and must include those pages as part of the approved design package.

 (d) Contents of DAPIA approval.
 Any approval by the DAPIA under this section must:

 (1) Identify the work to be completed on-site;